 Stratification factors were based on the number of lines of prior therapy the patient had previously received (1 previous line versus more than 1 line of therapy), time of progression relative to prior treatment (progression during or within 6 months of stopping their most recent therapy versus relapse > 6 months after receiving their most recent therapy), and screening β2-microglobulin levels ( ≤ 2.5 mg/L versus > 2.5 mg/L).

-Disease Characteristics in the Relapsed Multiple Myeloma Study
+Baseline Patient and Disease Characteristicsin the Relapsed Multiple Myeloma

 |Median age in years (range)||62.0 (33, 84)||61.0 (27, 86)|